zerospiel/docs/docs/admin-before.md

 You can find more information on creating these `Credential`s in [the Credentials chapter](admin-credentials.md).

-## k0rdent vs GitOps
+## k0rdent and GitOps

-At its heart, k0rdent is a way to declaratively specify what should be happening in the infrastructure and have that maintained.
+At its heart, k0rdent is a Kubernetes-native way to declaratively specify what should be happening in the infrastructure and have that maintained.
 In other words, if you want to, say, scale up a cluster, you would give that cluster a new definition that includes the additional nodes, and then k0rdent, seeing that reality doesn't match that definition, will make it happen.